 It’s easy to confuse laneway homes and alleyway homes.
 It’s important, however, to point out the distinctions separating these two types of real estate products.

-In an exceptionally active real estate market, like that of the GTA, alleyway homes may sell for less money or may be less conventionally attractive than homes with street frontage.
+In an exceptionally active real estate market, like that of the GTA, alleyway homes may sell for less money.
+These homes may be less conventionally attractive than homes with street frontage.

 Laneway homes were recently legalized in Toronto.
 Laneway homes are secondary residences sitting on property occupied by a primary residence.
-Laneway homes are a type of secondary suites usually owned and rented out by the owner of the primary residence with which they share a plot.
+Laneway homes are a type of secondary suites usually owned and rented out by the owner of the primary residence.
 Like alleyway homes, laneway homes typically don’t have street frontage.
 Instead, they face the alley behind the primary residence.

 Alternative real estate investments to make in the GTA